As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 To find flint in New Mexico, you can go to the northwestern parts of the state at Pedernal Park.
 The northern areas of the park are an excellent place to find it.

-Another great area is Turquoise Hill, and the regions surrounding it.
-In southwestern Mexico, you can find flint at the Mimbres Mountains, on the west slopes.
+Another great area is Turquoise Hill and the regions surrounding it.
+In southwestern Mexico, you can find flint in the Mimbres Mountains on the west slopes.

 For beautiful moonstone specimens in New Mexico, you should head to the Jemez Mountains.
 However, the best place is the Rabb Canyon Moonstone Pegmatites Gemstone Mine, situated near San Lorenzo.

-Finding staurolites in New Mexico is quite easy.
-Go to Picuris, and search in the area for gravel, or head to Pilar, and start your digging on both sides of the highway to Velarde.
+Finding staurolites in New Mexico is simple.
+Go to Picuris and look for gravel, or go to Pilar and start digging along both sides of the roadway to Velarde.

 What Gemstones Are Found in New Mexico?

-New Mexico has a variety of gemstones that can be found throughout the state.
-Some of the most popular gemstones here are turquoise, opal, amethyst, jasper, onyx, aquamarine, tourmaline, feldspar, beryl, pyrite, garnet, villiaumite, quartzite, apatite, lepidolite, and muscovite, among others.
+New Mexico has an abundance of gemstones that can be discovered around the state.
+Turquoise, opal, amethyst, jasper, onyx, aquamarine, tourmaline, feldspar, beryl, pyrite, garnet, villiaumite, quartzite, apatite, lepidolite, and muscovite are among the most popular gemstones in the area.

 Beautiful turquoise specimens can be found in New Mexico.
 It is the state’s officially designated gemstone.
-You may find turquoise at Mount Chalchihuitl, in the area of slopes and draws.
+You may find turquoise at Mount Chalchihuitl, in the slopes and draws area.

 Opals are another beautiful gemstone that you can find in New Mexico.
 You can try your luck at Isleta Pueblo, in the area surfaces, draws, or washes to find it.

-Both common and fire opals are located in Fort Bayard, southwestern New Mexico, in the area.
-Moss opals can be found in the Big Hatchet Mountains, in the area.
+Fort Bayard, in southeastern New Mexico, has both common and fire opals.
+Moss opals can be found in the Big Hatchet Mountains in the area.

 Finding amethyst in New Mexico can be a bit hard, as there are few locations where this gem was reportedly unearthed.
 You can try to find amethyst at the Black Mountain, in the west slopes and draws, or head towards Leggett Peak, north of Highway 180, in southwestern New Mexico.